YIRG-Dynamates/WP3_arousal_mediated_belief_updating/README.md

 	E1_EXP_4_R.m

-**6. EFFECT SIZES FOR PUPIL MODEL AND BEHAVIORAL MODEL (Matlab):**
+6. EFFECT SIZES FOR PUPIL MODEL AND BEHAVIORAL MODEL (Matlab):
 These scripts calculate predictive accuracies of the behavioral and the pupil model

 	F1_R_SQUARED.m
 	F2_R_SQUARED_BEHAVIOR.m

-**7. CLUSTER BASED PERMUTATION ANALYSIS, MODELFREE (Matlab) **This script utilizes the fieldtrip toolbox and performs the cluster-based permutation analyses, produces an output file with all test statistics as well as Figure 4.
+7. CLUSTER BASED PERMUTATION ANALYSIS, MODELFREE (Matlab) This script utilizes the fieldtrip toolbox and performs the cluster-based permutation analyses, produces an output file with all test statistics as well as Figure 4.

 	G9_MODELFREE_CLUSTPERM.m